 - Less prone to rippling than saline implants.

 - Highly cohesive, so in the unlikely event of a rupture, the silicone gel can be removed, along with the shell.

 Although silicone was removed from the market two decades ago to determine safety, the new generation of silicone gel implants is durable and safe.
 Potential disadvantages to silicone gel implants include a slightly larger incision, and the need for regular screening.

-Breast implants are not one size fits all, so our team at Denton Plastic Surgery Denton will help you try on as many different implants as you need before making your decision.
+Breast implants are not one size fits all, so our team at Denton Plastic Surgery will help you try on as many different implants as you need before making your decision.
 We will help guide you through each of the many factors to take into consideration.

 While shape and feel are important, deciding the size of your breast implants is one of the most important decisions you will have to make.

-We work with all of our clients to help prepare you for how your new Texas breast implants may affect the rest of your life, taking into consideration how much you exercise, whether or not you will have to replace your wardrobe, and other factors that you need affecting your life ahead when deciding upon the right size for you and your lifestyle.
+We work with all of our clients to help prepare you for how your new Plano breast implants may affect the rest of your life, taking into consideration how much you exercise, whether or not you will have to replace your wardrobe, and other factors that you need affecting your life ahead when deciding upon the right size for you and your lifestyle.